LuqmanMC305/usm-marketplace4u-nextjs/README.md

-# Campus Cart - A Next.js Marketplace
+# USM Marketplace4U - A Next.js Marketplace

-This is a Next.js starter project for "Campus Cart", a recommerce platform for college students, built in Firebase Studio.
+This is a Next.js project for "USM Marketplace4U", a recommerce platform for USM students.

 ## Tech Stack & Architecture